ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No Listen To Clipboard

 Indica problemas em retornar mudanças do clipboard.
-A mensagem que aparece é esta:

 > _This app listens to Clipboard changes.
 Some malwares also listen to Clipboard changes._
 >